How Will GDPR Affect the Finance Industry?

 Pseudonymisation is defined as the technique of processing data in such a way that the person who it belongs to can no longer be identified unless the data is cross-referenced with an additional, separate source.

 Right to be Forgotten

-Unlike in many other industries, organisations within the financial sector may keep some data that is required to ensure compliance with other regulations.
+Dissimilar to many other industries, organisations within the financial sector may keep some data if it is required to ensure compliance with other regulations.
 However, if there is no other justification for the holding of personal data, the right to be forgotten applies as standard.

 Data Breach Liability

-Under the GDPR, businesses will now need to report a data breach to the supervisory authority within 72 hours.
-The notification should include details such as the nature of the breach, the approximate number of affected individuals, and contact details for your DPO.
+Businesses will now need to report a data breach to the supervisory authority within 72 hours.
+The notification should include details such as the nature of the breach, the approximate number of affected individuals, as well as contact details for your DPO.
 Likely outcomes and planned solutions should also be reported ‘without undue delays’.